Breshnahamidi20/phone-number-validator-1/README.md

 #  phone-number-validator-1🚀

-## Add functionality to check if an input is a palindrome, with input validation and dynamic result display.📝
+## Add functionality to check if an input is a simalr to US number validtion, with input validation and dynamic result display.📝

-> This project is a web application built with HTML, CSS, and JavaScript that change the number you enter to from Arabic Numerals to RomanNumeral.
+> This project is a web application built with HTML, CSS, and JavaScript that check the number you enter if it samilr to  the format of US number validation .